stratumn/go-indigonode/doc/extend.md

 Updating the configuration structure should be done via migrations.
-Migrations ensure that existing nodes can easily update their binary and run `indigo-node up` without errors.
+Migrations ensure that existing nodes can easily update their binary and run `stratumn-node up` without errors.

 If your service has configuration options, you should add a migration to add them to the config file.
 The migrations for the core Indigo Node modules are